Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 Create the report service API credentials to send messages from the *Payments* module to the Adyen backend.
 You can use this report service to ensure that all messages have been successfully transferred from Adyen to the *Payments* module.
 For detailed information, see [API credentials](https://docs.adyen.com/development-resources/api-credentials/ "[https://docs.adyen.com/development-resources/api-credentials/]") in the Adyen documentation.

-When you switch to your live environment, you must generate another report service API key in your live customer area.
+When you switch to a live environment, you must generate another report service API key in your live customer area.

 #### Prerequisites